phedayat/sel_cookie/README.md

  * Bash

 ## In the future
- * Dockerize this little bot
+ * Dockerize this little bot (mostly for acquiring the chromedriver)